Ike Turner: 1954–1959: St. Louis

 In between live dates, Turner took the band to Cincinnati to record for Federal Records in 1956.
-One of the Federal releases, "I'm Tore Up" / "If I Never Had Known You" featuring Billy Gayles became a regional hit.
+The single, "I'm Tore Up" / "If I Never Had Known You" featuring Billy Gayles, was released in April 1956.
+It became a regional hit and Turner's booking fee doubled after its release.
 Like Brenston years prior, Gayles left Turner's band to pursue a solo career.
 In 1958, Turner took the band to Chicago to record for Cobra/Artistic, as well as fulfilling his contract as a session musician back at Sun.
-While in Chicago, Turner backed Otis Rush; playing the signature vibrato guitar parts on "Double Trouble".
-He also helped Buddy Guy record his second record; resulting in the single "You Sure Can't Do" / "This Is The End" which Turner played guitar and composed the latter.
+While in Chicago, Turner backed Otis Rush, playing the signature vibrato guitar parts on "Double Trouble".
+He also helped Buddy Guy record his second record, resulting in the single "You Sure Can't Do" / "This Is The End", on which Turner played guitar and composed the latter.

-Turner befriended St. Louis R&B fan Bill Stevens who set up the short-lived Stevens Records in 1959.
-Turner released two singles on the Stevens label (No. 104 and No. 107) under the anagram "Icky Renrut" because he was still under contract with Sun for several more months, and he didn't want to cause friction with Phillips.
+Turner befriended St. Louis R&B fan Bill Stevens, who set up the short-lived Stevens Records in 1959.
+Turner released two singles on the Stevens label, "Jack Rabbit" / "In Your Eyes Baby" and "Ho–Ho" / "Hey–Hey."
+He used the anagram "Icky Renrut" because he was still under contract with Sun for several more months, and he didn't want to cause friction with Phillips.
 In addition, Turner recorded numerous sessions for Stevens with various vocalists and musician lineups of the Kings of Rhythm.